Bambleweeny57/ZXEightyZON/gal/README.md

 ## 🧬 Lore Tag

-> “Designed by Jonathan Gratton for AY-ZONIC, where builder clarity meets retro fidelity.”
+> “Designed by Bambleweeny57 for Submeson Brain Company, where builder clarity meets retro fidelity.”